May 14, 2026

 Works well for regular dictation users who don't mind manual activation between sessions.

-Mac users face a choice between Apple's built-in dictation, which caps out at 60 seconds and requires constant internet connectivity, or third-party options that either lock you into specific apps or demand Windows emulation.
-The speech recognition market is expected to reach $14 billion by 2029, fueled by professionals who know that voice input can boost productivity by up to 30%.
+Professionals on Mac and Windows face the same core problem: built-in dictation caps out quickly, requires constant internet, and falls short with technical vocabulary or complex workflows.
+Third-party options often lock users into specific apps, require OS emulation to run on a different system, or only work in a browser window.
+The speech analytics market is expected to reach $14.1 billion by 2029, fueled by professionals who know that voice input can boost productivity by up to 30%.

-Willow solves this by working anywhere you type on macOS.
+Willow works anywhere you type, on Mac, Windows, and iOS.
 Press the Function key in any application and start speaking.
-The AI learns your vocabulary, removes filler words automatically, and adjusts tone based on context.
+The AI learns your vocabulary, automatically removes filler words, and adjusts tone based on context.
 No browser windows required.
 No training sessions.
 No virtualization software.
-Willow is the most accurate and fastest voice-to-text dictation tool with less than 200 milliseconds of latency.
+For enterprise teams, org-wide rollout spans Mac and Windows without compatibility gaps.
+Every employee on any operating system gets the same ~200ms latency, 3x fewer errors than built-in dictation tools, and SOC 2 Type II and HIPAA compliance out of the box.

 FAQs